maxtkc/mvths-wiki/docs/094-i2c-expander.md

+# I2C Expander

-Make sure to use lox.begin after each time you call a new device.
+#Make sure to use lox.begin after each time you call a new device.

  \#include "Wire.h"